RohaanJohn/RohaanJohn/README.md

 The link to add the bot to your server: https://discord.com/api/oauth2/authorize?client_id=880705578043838464&permissions=227344&scope=bot

 ## - AlphaTrip
-AlphaTrip showcases various places in India.
+AlphaTrip is a travel website made using Django.
 This dynamic website is deployed using Heroku.

 The link to the website: https://alphatrip.herokuapp.com.